 With that in mind, General Mills has repeatedly warned the public since its recalls: Do not eat uncooked dough or batter made with raw flour.
 Flour is made from wheat that is grown outdoors where bacteria are often present.
 Flour is typically not treated to kill bacteria during the normal milling process.

-The General Mills recall and related outbreak has generated some discussion about how best to remind people to never eat raw flour and to always wash their hands with soap and water after handling raw flour, dough or batter.
+Warning labels considered The General Mills recall and related outbreak has generated some discussion about how best to remind people to never eat raw flour and to always wash their hands with soap and water after handling raw flour, dough or batter.

 During the Ardent Mills webinar, Juliot said that this is a topic of great interest to the industry.